BattletechModders/Abilifier/README.md

 Only a single matching tag is needed, even if multiple tags are defined in `TargetCollectionTagMatch` or `TargetComponentTagMatch`.

+## Additional AbilityDef Fields

+A few new fields have been added to AbilityDefs, providing some additional functionality.

 ### CBill Costs